edgelesssys/marblerun.sh/content/docs/tasks/define-manifest.md

 ## Manifest:RecoveryKeys

 The optional entry `RecoveryKeys` holds PEM-encoded RSA public keys which can be used to recover a failed Marblerun deployment.
-(The process of recovering a Marblerun instance is described [here]({{< ref "docs/features/recovery.md" >}})).
+(The process of recovering a Marblerun instance is described in our [recovery chapter]({{< ref "docs/features/recovery.md" >}})).
 So far, only one public key entry is supported in the current release of Marblerun.

 ```javascript
 {